axelpale/categorical-distribution-js/README.md

 ## Under the hood

-Each category has a weight that is a number representing the number of samples from the category.
+Each category has a weight that is a number that represents the number of samples from the category.
 The probability of the category equals to its weight divided by the sum of all the weights.
+The sum is kept in its own variable and therefore the need to recalculate the sum is avoided.

 ## History